 Ultimately, researchers have found that the best way to mitigate the spread of conspiracy theories is to prevent them from taking hold in the first place.
-One way to do this is through “pre-bunking,” a process that applies the principle of “inoculation” from psychology and involves warning people that someone may try to misinform them and present them with “weakened” examples of the kind of misinformation or persuasive techniques they might be exposed to, so they can prepare themselves.
-Using “weakened” versions of the conspiratorial arguments is especially important, as research shows that presenting misinformation and information at the same time may confuse listeners, or they may not be able to remember what was true and what was false later.
-While pre-bunking should give listeners the information they need to identify the conspiracy theory when they encounter it, the true facts should be given more emphasis.
+One way to do this is through “pre-bunking,” a process that applies the principle of “inoculation” from psychology and involves warning people that someone may try to misinform them by presenting them with examples of the kind of misinformation or persuasive techniques they might be exposed to, so they can prepare themselves.
+Using “weakened” versions of the conspiratorial arguments is especially important, as research shows that listeners may not be able to remembering what was true and what was false later on.
+While pre-bunking should give listeners the information they need to identify the conspiracy theory when they encounter it, the true facts should always be given more emphasis.

 For these reasons, experts suggest that it is likely more effective to approach conspiratorial-minded loved ones with empathy rather than a barrage of facts.
 When the conspiracy theory comes up in conversation, ask questions about what they believe and what evidence they believe supports it instead of listing off reasons that the theory is wrong.
 This may allow them to see the holes in their own logic.
 Avoid mocking their beliefs, as this may contribute to their sense of persecution and push them away.
 Instead, focus on shared memories, reminding them of their identity outside of the conspiratorial beliefs, and emphasize the value of the relationship.
 Direct them toward ways to concretely meet the goals and needs that underlie their conspiratorial beliefs.
 Suggest they get involved with organizations that address issues they care about, since feeling empowered to address social issues may give their anxiety a healthier outlet.
 Above all, be prepared for it to be a long process.